thundergolfer/google-rules-of-machine-learning/README.md

 to instrument your metrics!
 4. You will notice what things change and what stays the same.

-For instance, suppose you want to directly optimize one­day active users.
+For instance, suppose you want to directly optimize one-­day active users.
 However, during your early manipulations of the system, you may notice that dramatic alterations of the user experience don’t noticeably change this metric.
 Google Plus team measures expands per read, reshares per read, plus­-ones per read, comments/read, comments per user, reshares per user, etc. which they use in computing the goodness of a post at serving time.
 Also, note that an experiment framework, where you can group users into buckets and aggregate statistics by experiment, is important.
 See Rule **#12**.

 By being more liberal about gathering metrics, you can gain a broader picture of your system.
 Notice a problem?
 Add a metric to track it!
 Excited about some quantitative change on the last